The Australian Chamber of Fruit & Vegetable Industries Limited

 Fresh Markets Australia supports quarantine restrictions imposed by a Government regulatory authority, which have been adopted to prevent or control any pest or disease outbreak, and which limit the movement and sale of fresh fruit and vegetable products.

 Fresh Markets Australia is supportive of promotion of the central markets system and the benefits of fresh fruit and vegetables for a healthy lifestyle.
-Member Chambers are encouraged to participate in promotions at local and national level, particularly where this includes supplier and buyer involvement.
-Cooperation between Members of Member Chambers on national promotions is encouraged.
+Fresh Markets Australia are encouraged to participate in promotions at local and national level, particularly where this includes supplier and buyer involvement.
+Cooperation between Members of Fresh Markets Australia on national promotions is encouraged.

 Where wholesalers contribute financially to promotions, their contributions should be matched by contributions from suppliers and/or buyers and the wholesalers should have meaningful representation on relevant committees that direct campaigns and the expenditure of promotion funds.